-Other label(s) may be reserved by us for our exclusive use, at any level of the TLD.
-The labels that are reserved by us are determined at our absolute discretion, and will not be published.
+Other Label(s) may be reserved by us for our exclusive use, at any level of the TLD.
+The Labels that are reserved by us are determined at our absolute discretion, and will not be published.

-Status of reserved labels in the Service
+Status of reserved Labels in the Service

-Unless otherwise allocated according to this policy, the response to a WHOIS query for a domain name containing a reserved label includes a message indicating that the domain name is reserved.
+Unless otherwise Allocated according to this policy, the response to a WHOIS query for a domain name containing a reserved Label includes a message indicating that the domain name is reserved.

-The WHOIS Service and the information that is displayed is described below, under "The WHOIS Service".
+The WHOIS Service and the information that is displayed are described in the WHOIS section of this policy and in Appendix A of this document.

-Restricted labels
+Restricted Labels

-We have identified certain labels that will be restricted in the TLD.
-These labels have been chosen:
+We have identified certain Labels that will be restricted in the TLD.
+These Labels have been chosen:

-- · due to laws which exist, or may come into existence; or - to preserve religious, moral and cultural values.
+- due to laws which exist, or may come into existence; or - to preserve religious, moral and cultural values.

-The labels that are restricted are determined at our absolute discretion, and will not be published.
+The Labels that are restricted are determined at our absolute discretion, and will not be published.

-Registering a domain name that includes a restricted label
+Registering a domain name that includes a restricted Label

-We will consider proposals to register or renew a domain name that includes a restricted label.
+We will consider proposals to register or renew a domain name that includes a restricted Label.
 Proposals to register or renew such domain names must be approved by us.

-In considering your proposal we may require that you provide additional information including the grounds on which you believe that you should be able to register the label, and your intended use of the domain name.
+In considering your proposal we may require that you provide additional information including such things as the grounds for which you believe that you should be able to register the Label, and your intended use of the domain name.

-Our decision to grant or decline such requests will be at our absolute discretion, and we are not required to communicate to the reason for making such determination.
+Our decision to grant or decline such requests will be at our absolute discretion, and we will not communicate to the reason for making such determination.

-Status of restricted labels in the Service
+Status of restricted Labels in the Service

-The response to a WHOIS query for a domain name containing a restricted label will return information if we have allowed the domain name to be registered, or where the domain name is not registered no data will be returned.
+The response to a WHOIS query for a domain name containing a restricted Label will return information if we have allowed the domain name to be registered, or where the domain name is not registered no data will be returned.

-The WHOIS Service and the information that is displayed is described below, under "The WHOIS Service".
+The WHOIS Service and the information that is displayed is described in Section 6 of this policy.

-Amending the list of reserved or restricted labels
+Amending the list of reserved or restricted Labels